RajeshwariNavalur/M2-EmbSys/CaseStudy/Simple_EmbSys/README.md

  ## System Design
  * This phase consists of block diagram, Flow chart, Behavioural diagram etc of the whole system.
- * Here the entire Induction stove is designed.

- # Block Diagram of embedded system in a Induction Stove(cook)
+ # Block Diagram
 ![Fan case study](https://user-images.githubusercontent.com/98839182/155317347-f24db774-ff25-44eb-9f48-94c157783b61.PNG)

+* Microcontroller : This is the heart of embedded system.
+This the the basic controlling block of the product.
+* Temperature and humidity sensor : This sensor is used to sense the room temperature and humidity the output is fed to the microcontroller.
+* Remote Control : With  help of this block the microcontroller recives the data from user.
+* Power Supply : Power for the working of fan is drawn throuch this circuit.
+* EEPROM: Used to store the sensor data and user entered data.
+* speed regulator: This is used to monitor and control the speed of the fan.

  ## Sub System Design
  * In this phase each subsystems are designed and built
- * example: In this case study, Temperature sensor sub system, heat generation sub system, etc are designed and built
+ * example: In this case study, Temperature sensor sub system, Remote control sub system, etc are designed and built
  * white box testing is also carried out in this stage.
  ## Code
  * During this phase code for different functionality is written and executed for the required application.